Chile, Mexico artists lead Latin American art sale in New York

-NEW YORK (Reuters) - A rare, life-size, anonymous portrait of Aztec emperor Moctezuma II and a ground-breaking surrealist painting by Chilean artist Roberto Matta were among the top-selling works at a Latin American art auction at Sotheby‘s.
+NEW YORK, Nov 20 (Reuters) - A rare, life-size, anonymous portrait of Aztec emperor Moctezuma II and a ground-breaking surrealist painting by Chilean artist Roberto Matta were among the top-selling works at a Latin American art auction at Sotheby‘s.

 The Monday evening sale also set records, at prices above $1 million each, for Mexican landscape artist Gerardo Murillo, Chilean Claudio Bravo and pioneering Venezuelan kinetic sculptor Jesus Rafael Soto.